Surprises Galore at Local GOP's Lincoln Day Dinner

 (R-Clarksdale); Shelby County’s own state Senator Mark Norris

-(R-District 32), the Senate majority leader; recently retired state director of Economic Development Randy Byrd
+(R-District 32), the Senate majority leader; businessman and recently resigned state director of Economic Development Randy Boyd

 ; and Nashville-area businessman Bill Lee